Is Snowboarding Hard? Here’s The Harsh Truth…

 - Thermal Shirt – I have worn long sleeves and sweatshirts before, but the thermal shirts are amazing.
 You can get them at any sporting goods store.

 - Winter Sport Jacket – This isn’t just a heavy coat.
 This is a coat that is specifically designed for winter sports and keeping you warm all day in the cold while falling in the snow!
+I’ve worn several used Burton jackets and loved them!

 - Snow Pants/Bib – This is probably the most important since you are going to be falling on your butt and sitting in the snow for the majority of the day!
 I prefer bibs (vs pants) so the snow doesn’t go up my shirt when I fall.

-I would focus mostly on a hefty pair of snow pants and jacket because you will be spending a lot of time in the snow from falls.
+This gear is important because you will be spending a lot of time in the snow from falls.
 A nice pair of sweats and a sweater isn’t going to cut it.
 Sorry…

 Other Useful Things to Bring